pythonkenyard/overeddit/README.md

 https://imgur.com/j5aA5eX

 STOPPING: If you need to stop it at any stage bash ctrl + z a few times. you will have a prompt to resume where you left off when you restart.

+## Known Issues
+I ran into an error around 12 hours into running this.
+It seems the bearer token expires and you need a new one.
+So you can run this for around 15k comments before error and you need an updated bearer token

 ## Future additions
 option to delete comments
 option to both overwrite then delete comments.
 (I have seen previous addons do this)